mikey-austin/llm-spam-filter/README.md

 - Go 1.21+
 - Docker and Docker Compose
-- AWS credentials with Bedrock access
+- AWS credentials with Bedrock access (if using Amazon Bedrock)
+- Google API key with Gemini access (if using Google Gemini)
 - Postfix mail server

 ### Configuration